iiasa/message_ix/doc/source/api.rst

 Model classes
 -------------

+.. currentmodule:: message_ix.models

 .. automodule:: message_ix.models
    :exclude-members: MESSAGE, MESSAGE_MACRO

+.. autodata:: DEFAULT_CPLEX_OPTIONS

+   These configure the GAMS CPLEX solver (or another solver, if selected); see `the solver documentation <https://www.gams.com/latest/docs/S_CPLEX.html>`_ for possible values.

 .. autoclass:: MESSAGE
    :members:
    :show-inheritance:

    The MESSAGE Python class encapsulates the GAMS code for the core MESSAGE mathematical formulation.
+   The *model_options* arguments are received from :meth:`.Scenario.solve`, and—except for *solve_options*, are passed on to the parent class :class:`GAMSModel`; see there for a full list of options.

 .. autoclass:: MESSAGE_MACRO
    :members: